 ).
 Note when you

-use fuzzy Pinyin to look up words or phrases, make sure the Pinyin is one English word (no spaces between the Pinyin of the individal characters).
+use fuzzy Pinyin to look up words or phrases, make sure the Pinyin is one word (no spaces between the Pinyin of each character).

 b.
 Character Radicals

-To look up a character by character radicals, you can bring up the Chinese Radical Table
+To look up a character by its radical, you can bring up the Chinese Radical Table

 and click the radical.